letsintegreat/GSoC-Proposal/README.md

 ## 6. 404 Page for mobile.

-As we are now opening links right in our app, it’s time to implement our cute 404 page whose design is waiting to be a part of the app for so long!
+As we are now opening links right in our app, it’s time to use our cute 404 page whose code is waiting to be a part of the app for so long!

-### Create page_404.dart
+### Update page_404.dart

 ![ERROR PAGE](https://user-images.githubusercontent.com/37345795/223713842-7c407e6f-1842-4a54-91ad-3f28e0b9c78c.png)